 It was possible to complete task one and two using one of two methods of searching.
 The two ways in which the tasks could be accomplished were using either:

-The search field at the top of every table
+The search field at the top of every table.

-A combination of ordering columns in a table and navigating through table pages
+A combination of ordering columns in a table and navigating through table pages.

 Figure X shows that collectively, participants used both search methods to complete tasks one and two.
 This proves that both methods were identifiable by a number of the participants.
-This could suggest that the methods for searching that the system uses are designed and implemented in ways that are expected by a software product of this type.
+This should suggest that the methods for searching that the system uses are designed and implemented in ways that are expected by a software product of this type.